The Birth Hospital's Role in Newborn Hearing Screening

 Michigan Current Quarterly Report- Birth hospitals receive the most current data and statistics for the hospital's newborn hearing screening program.

 The goals of the course are to provide information on universal newborn hearing screening and to increase screener proficiency in all Michigan hospitals.Guidelines are given to accompany this on-line course with hands-on training.
 This course is especially important for nurses, hearing screeners and managers of newborn hearing screening programs.

 Log on instructions for the training

-- Michigan's Newborn Hearing Screening Program English MDCH-0474
+- Michigan's Newborn Hearing Screening Program English MDHHS-0474

-- Michigan's Newborn Hearing Screening Program Spanish MDCH-0474s
+- Michigan's Newborn Hearing Screening Program Spanish MDHHS-0474s

-- Michigan's Newborn Hearing Screening Program Arabic MDCH-0474a
+- Michigan's Newborn Hearing Screening Program Arabic MDHHS-0474a

 Reporting forms for providers: